How to Train Your Dragon (2010 film): Production

 The book series by Cressida Cowell began coming to attention to the executives at DreamWorks Animation in 2004.
 Coming off her success in Over the Hedge, producer Bonnie Arnold shortly became interested in the newly acquired property.
 She kept focusing on the project as time went on, and when DreamWorks Animation co-president of production Bill Damaschke asked her what she wanted to work on next, she chose "How to Train Your Dragon".

-During initial development, the plot followed the original novel closely, but about halfway through production Chris Sanders and Dean DeBlois, previously the writers and directors of Disney's Lilo & Stitch, took over as co-directors and it was altered.
+Future Dog Man writer and director Peter Hastings was one of the original directors of the film following both DreamWorks vets turned directors: Spirit: Stallion of the Cimarron helmer Lorna Cook and future Turbo, Captain Underpants: The First Epic Movie and Under the Boardwalk helmer David Soren.
+Earlier versions of the film followed the novel closely but DreamWorks Animation decided that the story skewed too much towards younger viewers, which could negatively impact potential box-office revenue, and Cook, Soren and Hastings were respectively removed but received "Special Thanks" credit afterwards.
+Damaschke hired Chris Sanders to take over, who in turn called Dean DeBlois, with whom he had worked on Disney's Lilo & Stitch, to co-direct.
 The original plot has been described by DeBlois as "heavily loyal to the book," but was regarded as being too "sweet" and "whimsical" and geared to a younger demographic.
 In the novel, Hiccup's dragon, Toothless, is believed to be a Common or Garden Dragon, a small breed.
 In the film, Toothless is an injured Night Fury, the rarest species of all dragons, far faster, aerodynamic and more powerful than the other species, and is large enough to serve as a flying mount for both Hiccup and Astrid.
 The filmmakers hired cinematographer Roger Deakins (known for frequently collaborating with the Coen brothers) as a visual consultant to help them with lighting and overall look of the film and to "add a live-action feel".
 Extensive research was done to depict both flight, as the directors knew they would be the biggest draw of the film's 3D effects, and fire, given animation could break away from the limitations seen in live-action films, where propane flames are usual due to being easier to extinguish.
 The dragons' designers made sure to create animals that were comical and also innovative compared to other dragon fiction.
 Toothless in particular tried to combine various dragon traits in a black panther-inspired design, that also had large ears and eyes to convey emotion better.

-The directors made sure to cash in the improvisation abilities of the secondary cast—Christopher Mintz-Plasse, Jonah Hill, Kristen Wiig and T.J Miller—by frequently bringing them together in the recording sessions.
+The directors made sure to cash in on the improvisation abilities of the secondary cast—Christopher Mintz-Plasse, Jonah Hill, Kristen Wiig and T.J Miller—by frequently bringing them together in the recording sessions.